Martin322s/jobs-ads-app/README.md

 ### Logout (logged in user)

 The logout action is available to logged-in users.
 Upon success, clear any session information and redirect the user to the Home page.

+### All ads (for logged in users and logged out users)

+List of all job ads.
+Each ad should display information about the headline, the company name, the location, as well as the [Details] button that leads to the details page for the specific ad.

+If there are no job ads in the database, display the following view:

+### Details Page - (for logged in users)

+All users should be able to view details about the ad.
+Clicking the Details button on the ad card should display the Details page.
+If the currently logged-in user is the author of the ad, the Edit and Delete buttons should be displayed, otherwise they should not be available.

+Information about the ad:

+- Author
+- Headline
+- Company name
+- Company description
+- Location
+- Buttons (Depending on the status of the currently logged in user)